 Comparison between traditional Currencies and Cryptocurrencies

 Cryptocurrencies have some features that traditional currencies can't match.
-These features are automatically given by their digital nature.
+Some of these features are automatically given by their digital nature, others because their software is based on blockchain.
 A comparison between the two kinds of currencies are shown in the table below:

 |Kind of Money:||Virtual||Physical|

-- Not controlled by bank or government (neutrality)
+- Not controlled by banks or government (neutrality)

 |Payment methods:||Transaction confirmed by network||Cash, Bank card or Credit card|